The Nation's Official Memorial to Robert E. Lee Gets a Rewrite

 Of the many statues of Robert E. Lee that still decorate American cities, towns, universities, and even the United States Capitol, the vast majority have been designated by state legislatures and other local councils and organizations.
 But the Confederate general also has the honor of an official national memorial, bestowed by Congress in 1955.

-“Arlington House, the Robert E. Lee Memorial” was the general’s home before the Civil War and overlooks Arlington National Cemetery, the military burial ground built as a final resting place for the Union army Lee fought to defeat.
+“Arlington House, the Robert E. Lee Memorial” was the general’s home before the Civil War and overlooks Arlington National Cemetery, the military burial ground built as a final resting place for Union army members that Lee fought to defeat.

-The National Parks Service now runs the site as a museum, which will soon close to the public while it undergoes a major rehabilitation funded by a $12.35 million donation from David Rubenstein, co-founder of the Carlyle Group and a philanthropist who has written large checks to a number of American historical sites.
-Yet while President Trump has staunchly defended honoring Lee and other Confederate figures, officials at the Parks Service decided to rewrite the description of the Lee Memorial on its homepage in the days following the demonstrations by white supremacists in support of a statue of the general in Charlottesville, Virginia.
+The National Park Service now runs the site as a museum, which will soon close to the public while it undergoes a major rehabilitation funded by a $12.35 million donation from David Rubenstein, co-founder of the Carlyle Group and a philanthropist who has written large checks to a number of American historical sites.
+Yet while President Trump has staunchly defended honoring Lee and other Confederate figures, officials at the Park Service decided to rewrite the description of the Lee Memorial on its homepage in the days following the demonstrations by white supremacists in support of a statue of the general in Charlottesville, Virginia.
 The change was made without publicity or explanation, flagged only by a notation that the page had been “updated on August 14, 2017.”

-As of August 4, according to a cache of the page accessed through archive.org, the Parks Service described the Lee Memorial this way:
+As of August 4, according to a cache of the page accessed through archive.org, the Park Service described the Lee Memorial this way:

 The Robert E. Lee Memorial honors Lee's military and public leadership in pre- and post-Civil War America.
 Congress designated the memorial to recognize that “the desire and hope of Robert E. Lee for peace and unity within our Nation has come to pass.”
 From the portico you can contemplate our nation's fate as you gaze across the river that once divided us.